-NYSERDA will have the sole authority to suspend or revoke the RES program certification of facilities that, after notice and an opportunity for hearing: (i) are found to provide false information; (ii) fail to notify NYSERDA in the event of a change in eligibility status; or (iii) who otherwise fail to comply with the RES program rules.
-When suspending certification, NYSERDA will specify the period of time for which the facility will not produce RES-eligible RECs in the NYGATS.
-When revoking certification, NYSERDA will specify the period of time that must elapse and the conditions which must be met before the facility may apply for recertification.
+NYSERDA will have the authority to suspend or revoke the RES program certification of facilities that: (i) are found to have provided false information; (ii) fail to notify NYSERDA in the event of a change in eligibility status; or (iii) who otherwise fail to comply with the RES program rules.
+The owners or representative of the facility will be offered the opportunity to appeal.
+When suspending certification, NYSERDA will specify the period for which the facility will not produce RES-eligible RECs in the NYGATS.
+When revoking certification, NYSERDA will specify the period that must elapse and the conditions which must be met before the facility may apply for recertification.
 NYSERDA will notify the NYGATS administrator of the dates associated with any suspension or revocation.
-NYSERDA will also have the sole authority to specify sanctions associated with suspension, revocation, and other forms of non-compliance.
+NYSERDA will also have the authority to specify sanctions associated with suspension, revocation, and other forms of non-compliance.